 In BC Canada you can get genital warts treated at most clinics e.g. family doctors, walk in clinics etc..
 The health professional you see will either have products they can use in the clinic or they will write you a prescription for a product you can purchase from a pharmacy to use at home.

-Have a look at our HPV and Genital Warts page for additional information on HPV.
+Have a look at our web page on chlamydia for additional information.

 Health Nurse